Glossary of English-language idioms derived from baseball: cleanup hitter

 Under the headline "Trimeris Gets a Cleanup Hitter," it is stated that "Yesterday, tiny drug developer Trimeris (Nasdaq: TRMS) announced that it finally found a permanent CEO to help get itself in order following the resignation of its former leader a year ago.

 Referring to President George W. Bush: "There is a reason he is the current president and it is not just because of his Daddy or money — I think he makes a pretty solid cleanup hitter for the Republican Party and brought home the points made during the previous 4 days of the convention".

 closer

-In baseball, a closing pitcher brought in to finish the game.
+In baseball, a "closing pitcher" or "closer" is brought in to finish the game.
 In business, the person brought in to close the deal, get things done.

 cover one's bases

 Also cover all the bases.
 To ensure safety; to take all relevant details, problems, or exigencies into account, even unlikely ones.
 In baseball, a defensive player covers a base by standing close to it, ensuring a runner cannot reach it safely.
 In business, covering one's bases means being prepared for every contingency.
 Mentioned but not dated by Oxford University Press.

 "Arson investigators sifted through the rubble of an Airdrie Stud barn today, but failed to determine the cause of a fire that killed 15 thoroughbred broodmares and yearlings Saturday night.
 The horses were worth more than $1 million, according to Brereton Jones, owner of the 3000 acre stud farm.
 'We do not have any reason to believe it was arson, but you just want to be sure you cover all the bases,' he said". — Associated Press, in The New York Times, 7 January 1985."Cisco's FastHub 400 series has the bases covered".